Studying molecular signatures of adjuvanted vaccine candidates through translational approaches

 In this context, our partner has decided to drive an ambitious project to overcome some of these limitations in a holistic way and by using a broad multi-species and multi-omic approach.

-BIOASTER collaborates with Sanofi Pasteur to design meaningful experimental approaches, drive the required technological developments and carry out some experiments and subsequent biological and bioinformatics/statistics analysis.
+BIOASTER collaborates with Sanofi Pasteur to design meaningful experimental approaches, drive the required technological developments and carry out experiments and the subsequent biological and bioinformatics/statistics analysis.

-The experimental and technological research plan aims at increasing the knowledge of innate immunity in three different pre-clinical species and human.
+The experimental and technological research plan aims at increasing the knowledge of innate immunity in three different pre-clinical species and humans.
 Different vaccine formulations are being tested in these species.